gl-inet/mv1000-ubuntu-image/README.md

 # Note about reset button and U-boot web failsafe

-In case of Ubuntu installation failure, you can go back to the original OpenWrt system.
+In the case of Ubuntu installation failure, you can go back to the original OpenWrt system.

 Press and hold the reset button, and plug in the power supply:
 - Release button when the middle led on, the U-boot web failsafe start.